24-Life in the Kingdom of God - Advancing the Kingdom

 6. All Kingdom of God citizens will bear fruit for God.
 In this parable we can see that it's what Jesus clearly expects of us.
 We are not meant to just be taking up space in the Kingdom of God without being productive.

-7. When the first disciples headed out, they shared a simple message with two main points.
+7. When the first disciples headed out, they shared a simple message.
+What was that message?

 Then, to back up their message how did Jesus work His power through them?